mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 If we're aware of these discrepancies, we can try to implement fixes such as [differentially weighting classes in the sample](https://www.researchgate.net/post/How-can-I-deal-with-uneven-sample-sizes-in-my-study).
 But the best remedy is to make sure the sample [is truly representative of the broader population](https://www.healthknowledge.org.uk/public-health-textbook/research-methods/1a-epidemiology/methods-of-sampling-population).
 Note: this is often easier said than done!

 ### Model fundamentals
-Let's say we take all these considerations to heart, are confident our sample is representative of the broader population, and then build a model.
+Let's say we take all these considerations to heart and are confident our sample is representative of the broader population.
 Now what?
-Two fundamental components to understand are **coefficients** and **residuals.** These concepts will help us understand two major benefits of a model: **understanding trends in our data** and **generating predictions for new data.**
+Since it's easy to build a model that actually isn't informative at all, let's start with a foundation for what models and their components are.
+We'll first cover two of the main types of models $-$ **regression** and **classification** $-$ before diving into **coefficients** and **residuals.** These concepts will help us understand what a model is, how to quantify trends in our data, and how to evaluate model accuracy.

-#### Coefficients
+#### Regression and classification
+The type of model we'll want to build will depend on whether we're predicting a *continuous* or *discrete* outcome.
+A continuous value is a number with a decimal, like 0.555 mL, 1.0 g, or $13.81.
+A discrete value is a distinct category, like "big," "red," or "cat." ("Big red cat" could also be a category!)

+We use regression models to predict continuous outcomes and classification models to predict discrete outcomes.
+A typical regression model could answer the question *"What is a student's score on an exam, given factors like how much they studied?"* A classification model, meanwhile, would answer *"Does a student pass the exam, given factors like how much they studied?"* The regression is predicting the student's specific score, while the classification predicts whether they belong to the "passed" or "failed" categories.

-Imagine we have a linear regression model that predicts a student's score on an exam based off 1) the number of hours the student studied and 2) the number of hours of sleep the night before.
-The model looks like this:
+A simple **linear regression model** that predicts a student's exam score based off 1) the number of hours the student studied and 2) the number of hours of sleep the night before would look like this:

 $$y = \beta_0 + \beta_1x_1 + \beta_2x_2$$

-In plain English, this means $y$ (exam score) is equal to:
+In plain English, this equation is saying that $y$ (exam score) is equal to:
 * The student's score if they studied zero hours and got zero sleep (the intercept, $\beta_0$)
 * ...plus the "study multiplier" ($\beta_1$) times the hours studied ($x_1$)
 * ...plus the "sleep multiplier" ($\beta_2$) times the hours slept ($x_2$)

+Meanwhile, a **logistic regression model** (which is actually classification despite having "regression" in the name...) with the same predictors would look like this:

+$$ P(y) = \frac{1}{1+e^{-(\beta_0 + \beta_1x_1 + \beta_2x_2})} $$

+In plain English, this means $P(y)$ (the probability of passing the exam) is equal to:
+* 1 divided by...
+* 1 + $e$ raised to a negative linear regression line

+We'll dive deeper into both of these in the [linear regression](#linear-regression) and [logistic regression](#logistic-regression) sections below.
+But first, let's get a better understanding for *coefficients* and *residuals.*

+#### Coefficients
+Let's take another look at the linear regression model that predicts student exam scores.

+$$y = \beta_0 + \beta_1x_1 + \beta_2x_2$$

 The intercept ($\beta_0$), study multiplier ($\beta_1$), and sleep multiplier ($\beta_2$) are the **coefficients** of our model.
 These parameters convert our inputs (hours studied and hours slept) to the output (exam score).
 A coefficient of 10 for $\beta_1$, for example, means that a student's score is expected to increase by 10 for each additional hour they study.
 An intercept of 30 would mean the student is expected to get a 30 if they don't study or sleep at all.